swape/js-book/docs/chapter3/promise.md

 `resolve` from line 7 is passing only one argument `2`.
 When `then` function on line 10 is run, it passes the `2` as argument to our `printOut` function.

 ::: tip
-You get more that 3 functions on Promise, but those are not used so often.
+You get more than 3 functions on Promise, but those are not used so often.

 But if you like, you can read more about it here: [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
 :::